 - Enable Scheduling: This option allows you to schedule your tests to run, pause or stop at specific times.
 To learn how to schedule a test, click here.

 - Enable test for multiple domains: Select this option if your test involves multiple domains and you want to track conversions across these domains.
 Enabling this option allows VWO to set a cookie that tracks the variation a user has seen, goals completed, and user movement across multiple domains.
 To learn more about cross-domain tracking, click here.

 - Customize traffic percentage for each variation: You can split your website traffic among the different variations you created for the test.
 Splitting visitor traffic across variations ensures that all the variations you created are proportionately tested.

 For example, you may want to split your traffic among three different variations of a test page to find out which variation gets you maximum conversions.
 To learn more about how to divide traffic amongst each variation, click here.

 - Hide test names in visitor settings: Use this option to replace your actual test or variation information with a standard content format when visitors try to view the information using the View Page Source option in their browsers.
 Note that you cannot enable this option for the tests that are already running, paused, or stopped.

 For example, if you have a test named Personalized test for Facebook users, VWO will replace it as Test-numerical ID.
 If this option is enabled, website visitors cannot view your important test details, such as test name and variations name.

 - Enable report segmentation: Select this option to generate test reports based on different visitor segments.
-You can filter and view the collected reports data for various visitor segments to determine which test works for specific segments of your website visitors.
-Report segmentation is a premium feature and is bundled with the VWO Enterprise plan only.
+You can filter and view the data of the collected report for various visitor segments to determine which test works for specific segments of your website visitors.

 Previewing and Starting Test